twitter-research/graph-neural-pde/README.md

 ```
 ./data/pos_encodings
 ```
 DIGL positional encodings will build automatically and populate this folder, but DeepWalk or Hyperbollic positional encodings will need generating using the relevant generator scripts or downloading.
-We include a shell script to do this:
+We include a shell script (warning: it's slow) to generate them:
 ```
 sh deepwalk_gen.sh
 ```